marcomep/duplicate-finder/README.md

 ```
 usage: duplicate-finder v1.0.1 [-h] -i INPUT -o OUTPUT [-a {c,m}] [-c] [-r REPORT]

 Find and delete duplicate files.
 The oldest file according to its CTIME is considerate the original one to keep.
-Here CTIME refers to the last metadata change for specified path in UNIX while in Windows, it refers to path creation time
+Here CTIME refers to the last metadata change for specified path in UNIX while in Windows, it refers to creation time

 options:
   -h, --help            show this help message and exit